bitwisetech/Ryan-Navion/README.md

 panel

-  Various panel.xml files are reatained: panel-orig.xml     is the original layout with KNS80 situated on the right beyond the radio stack. panel-orig-525.xml is the original layout, as above with KFC55-KI525, nav=selecot-pbs in place of HSI252 panel-pack.xml     re-arranges the radio stack to include KNS80 for up-close readability
+  Various panel.xml files are retained: panel-orig.xml     is the original layout with KNS80 situated on the right beyond the radio stack. panel-orig-525.xml is the original layout, as above with KFC55-KI525, nav=selecot-pbs in place of HSI252 panel-pack.xml     re-arranges the radio stack to include KNS80 for up-close readability